clean-code-craft-tcq-1/reimagined-design-patterns-Abirami-Sivamani/Prototype.md

 **Solution:**

   Prototype pattern allows to create a copy of the object through cloning process.
-It declaresa common interface for all the objects which support cloning.
+It declares a common interface for all the objects which support cloning.
 This interface allows to clone an object without dependent on the original class object.
 The interface contains the clone method, which creates the current class object and copy all properties of the current object to new object.

 **Advantage:**